omgitstom/api-guidelines/Guidelines.md

 Web-based communication, especially when a mobile or other low-bandwidth client is involved, has moved quickly in the direction of JSON for a variety of reasons, including its tendency to be lighter weight and its ease of consumption with JavaScript-based clients.

 JSON property names SHOULD be camelCased.
-There are cases where properties MAY be snake_cased to emulate protocol configuration.
+There are cases where properties MAY be snake_cased to emulate protocol configuration, such as OAuth 2.0.

 Services SHOULD provide JSON as the default encoding.